Stop your 'with God on our side taunts', is God not on Ukraine or Sri Lanka's side? - Kwesi Pratt

-Kwesi Pratt raised concerns over such faith expressed by the leaders, saying, "those claims we make that with God on our side and so on, what's the meaning of that?"
+Kwesi Pratt raised concerns over such sentiments expressed by leaders, saying, "those claims we make that with God on our side and so on, what's the meaning of that?"

-His point is that God is for every person and nation, hence calling on the leaders to concentrate on doing the right things that will ameliorate the living conditions of Ghanaians.
+His point is that God is for every person and nation, hence called on the leaders to concentrate on doing the right things that will ameliorate the living conditions of Ghanaians.

 Contributing to Peace FM's "Kokrokoo" Tuesday morning, Mr. Pratt further queried; "Is God a Ghanaian?"